History of military logistics: Eighteenth century

 In 1704, the Duke of Marlborough marched his army from the Netherlands to the Danube, following the Rhine and Neckar rivers.
 He was able to do so because he was moving through rich country and his Quartermaster General, Colonel William Cadogan, paid for supplies in gold at fair prices, so that the local population were willing to sell, and brought supplies to collection points.
 This was arranged through a contract let to Sir Solomon de Medina to purchase supplies through local agents.
 The 250 mi march wore out boots but these too were provided.
 The result was that the army arrived in good condition and ready to fight the Battle of Blenheim.

 In contrast, Marlborough's opponent, Marshal Tallard, was placed at a logistical disadvantage, having to advance without prepositioned supplies.
 Usually a population regarded the presence of an army, whether friendly or not, as a disaster and hoped that it would go away as soon as possible.
 Europe lacked a network of good roads, and rains or snow melt could turn unmade roads into quagmires.
 Bridges were infrequent, and wooden bridges were easy to destroy.
 Most were crossed only by ferry.
 Rivers could become unnavigable if the water level rose or fell too much.

 Reconstruction of a lightweight cart that was designed to support the Duke of Marlborough's army.
-Pulled by two horses in tandem, it was narrow enough to easily pass other wagons and maneuvre through narrow gaps.
-The large wheels enabled it cross uneven or soft ground.
+Pulled by two horses in tandem, it was narrow enough to easily pass other wagons and maneuvre through gaps.
+The large wheels enabled it to cross uneven or soft ground.